-The North Middlesex Recreation & Facilities Department is responsible for delivering all aspects of parks and recreation services in the Municipality.
+The North Middlesex Recreation & Facilities Department is responsible for delivering various aspects of parks and recreation services.
+The Municipality also supports community organizations in providing a range of parks, recreation and culture opportunities.
 The Department is led by the Recreation & Facilities Manager, who oversees an operational team that is responsible for summer and winter duties, including full time operators (e.g., rink operators and lead grass cutter), canteen staff, a custodian, and summer students (Figure 17).